jason-smart/1701QCA-Assessment2/index.md

 ### Final design concept ###
 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

+The final design concept is a simple alarm which is light sensitive and activated when light drops below a specified level.
+The concept is based on the tendancy to be distracted by things to the point where the user doesn't realise what time of day it is.
+Generally people who are invested in computer based work or video games play past a point of sundown, when there are usually responsibilites that need to be completed at this time.
+Rather than a standard alarm clock, it is based as a novelty that would interest people that are usually interested in technology and video games, especially the science fiction world.
+It uses visual and audio features to alert the user of the ambient light levels.
+These features include blinking lights, body movement of the robot, and buzzing which could in future be translated to actual sounds through the use of a speaker rather than a buzzer.

 ![Design_Concept](images/Sketch_Robot_01.jpg)

 ### Interaction flowchart ###